 Keeping track of each day with a list is super helpful, but keeping track of the months to come and future assignments will give you a look ahead.
-It’s important to approach you schedule day-by-day, but knowing what’s coming up will give you the ability to work ahead rather than realizing you have an eight page paper due the next day.
+It’s important to approach your schedule day-by-day, but knowing what’s coming up will give you the ability to work ahead rather than realizing you have an eight-page paper due the next day.

 Planners are really helpful when it comes to managing time.
-Typically you class syllabus will have the projects and assignment dates listed.
+Typically, your class syllabus will have the projects and assignment dates listed.
 Copying those dates down in your planner, even if they’re a month away, will give you the preparedness to know when to start working on those assignments or studying for those exams.